linikerunk/quorum-coding-challenge/README.md

 # Quorum Coding Challenge

 ## Requirements
-    It necessary to have python installed
+    In order to proceed, it is required to have Python installed on your system.

 ## Run the script to see the answer
 ```